 Their preparation is pretty straight forward: oil, garlic… cook them over high heat so they get that nice char without becoming slimy.
 The genius part is the way they finish it with sherry vinegar.
 It gives them such a sweet, tangy, almost pickled, kind of flavor… you’ll start eating these and not be able to stop.

-- a tablespoon or so of olive oil
+- A tablespoon or so extra-virgin olive oil

 - 12 or so pieces okra, sliced in half

 - ½ jalapeño, thinly sliced

 - Small handful cherry tomatoes, cut in half

 - ¼ cup sherry vinegar